Key takeaways on top-down and bottom-up budgeting

-- Top-down budgeting is centralized, quicker, and FP&A-driven but typically lacks employee buy-in.
+- Top-down budgeting is quicker, more centralized, and FP&A-driven–but can lack employee buy-in.

-- Bottom-up budgeting leads to higher employee buy-in and more accurate budget but might lead to over-budgeting or lack a focused directive.
+- Bottom-up budgeting leads to more employee buy-in and an accurate budget, but might lead to over-budgeting or lack of a focused directive.

 - Neither approach is strictly better or worse than the other; they both have their own strengths and weaknesses.

-- The best companies use both approaches and iterate until there's a cohesive story.
+- Most companies use both approaches and iterate until there's a cohesive story.

 What is top-down budgeting?